-that the Court in that case "concluded" that "[c]ertain parts of the Florida Supreme Court's opinion . . . incorrectly suggested that the Florida Constitution might [permissibly] limit the legislature's authority to regulate presidential elections."
-Wrong again.
+Morley's treatment of recent precedent also falls short (to put it mildly).
+He has said that Bush I "is perhaps the most important ruling stemming from the 2000 election concerning the independent state legislature doctrine."103 In fact, as previously noted, the justices in that case chose not to reach the merits of any question, stating explicitly that "[we] decline ... to review the federal questions asserted to be present" in the cert petition.104 Morley has gone on to assert that the Court in that case "concluded" that "[c]ertain parts of the Florida Supreme Court's opinion ... incorrectly suggested that the Florida Constitution might [permissibly] limit the legislature's authority to regulate presidential elections."105 Wrong again.
 To repeat: the Bush I Court did not "conclude" anything.

-Morley has also claimed the Bush I Court "vacated . . . and remanded so that the Florida Supreme Court could consider the issue exclusively under the Florida Election Code, without allowing the state constitution to influence its interpretation."
-The Court gave no such direction on remand; it said only that "there is considerable uncertainty as to the precise grounds for the [lower court] decision" and that "[t]his is sufficient reason for us to decline at this time to review the federal questions asserted to be present."
-So the only (implicit) direction on remand was for the state courts to be more clear in the bases for their decisions.
+Morley has also claimed the Bush I Court "vacated ... and remanded so that the Florida Supreme Court could reconsider the issue exclusively under the Florida Election Code, without allowing the state constitution to influence its interpretation."106 The Court gave no such direction on remand; it said only that "there is considerable uncertainty as to the precise grounds for the [lower court] decision" and that "[t]his is sufficient reason for us to decline at this time to review the federal questions asserted to be present."107 So the only (implicit) direction on remand was for the state court to be more clear in the bases for its decisions.

 Indeed, if a unanimous Court in Bush I had held what Professor Morley and various careless justices in recent months have said it held, how is it that just two weeks later, in Bush v.
-Gore, a more full-throated articulation of the same proposition-that state constitutions cannot cabin state legislatures in this arena-garnered the votes of only three justices and was explicitly rejected by four?
-109
+Gore, a more full-throated articulation of the same proposition-that state constitutions cannot cabin state legislatures in this arena-garnered the votes of only three justices and was explicitly rejected by four?108 ways that squarely contradict ISL ideology.
+See Smith, supra note 62.
+Morley's work has apparently overlooked tons of evidence that Smith is now uncovering.